-As the smartphone begins to replace the desktop computer, it’s becoming more important for businesses to stay up to date with new mobile marketing technologies.
+As the smartphone begins to replace the desktop computer, it’s becoming more important for businesses to stay up to date with new mobile marketing strategies and technologies.

 How To Add QR Codes To WordPress